TouchWiz: TouchWiz Nature UX 2.0

-This version supports Android Jellybean (4.2.2) and was released in 2013; the Samsung Galaxy S4 was the first device to use TouchWiz Nature UX 2.0.
-Even more eye tracking abilities were introduced with this version, such as "smart scroll", which allows users to scroll down and up on webpages by tilting their head downwards and upwards, respectively.
+This version supports Android Jelly Bean (4.2.2) and was released in 2013; the Galaxy S4 was the first device to use TouchWiz Nature UX 2.0.
+Even more eye-tracking abilities were introduced with this version, such as "smart scroll", which allows users to scroll down and up on webpages by tilting their head downwards and upwards, respectively.

-The on-screen buttons for photo, video and modes now have a metallic texture, and both photo and video recording modes are combined into one viewfinder page rather than separated by switching modes.
+The on-screen buttons for photo, video, and modes now have a metallic texture, and both photo and video recording modes are combined into one viewfinder page rather than separated by switching modes.

-The audio setting (mute / vibrate / sound) is also accessible from the device options (power off / restart / data network mode / flight mode) which is accessed through holding the power button.
+The audio setting (mute/vibrate/sound) is also accessible from the device options (power off / restart/data network mode/flight mode), which is accessed by holding the power button.

-With Android 4.4 KitKat, which rolled out in February 2014 to Samsung Galaxy devices, the colours of the green battery icon, as well as the green (upstream) and orange (downstream) indicator arrows in the top status bar have been changed to grey.
+With Android KitKat, which rolled out in February 2014 to Samsung Galaxy devices, the colours of the green battery icon, as well as the green (upstream) and orange (downstream) indicator arrows in the top status bar, have been changed to grey.

-Touchwiz Nature UX 2.5
+TouchWiz Nature UX 2.5

-TouchWiz Nature UX 2.5 was released in 2013 to support the last updates to Android Jellybean (4.1–4.3), and was first used on the Galaxy Note 3 and the Galaxy Note 10.1 2014 Edition.
+TouchWiz Nature UX 2.5 was released in 2013 to support the last updates to Android Jelly Bean (4.1–4.3), and was first used on the Galaxy Note 3 and the Galaxy Note 10.1 2014 Edition.
 This version completely supports the Samsung Knox security solution, as well as multi-user capabilities.
 The camera was also improved in this update: shutter lag was reduced, and features like a 360° panorama mode were added.
 The settings menu is equipped with a new search feature.

 It is the first mobile user interface to feature windowing.
-To the existing split-screen feature, the abilities to drag and drop items inbetween and open select apps twice was added.
+To the existing split-screen feature, the abilities to drag and drop items in between and open select apps twice was added.

 A vertical one-handed operation mode has been added for the Galaxy Note 3.
 It can be accessed with a swiping gesture on either side of the screen and allows variably shrinking the simulated size of the screen.
 It also is equipped with on-screen navigation (options, home, back) and volume keys (up, down).

 TouchWiz Nature UX 3.0

 This update was released in 2014 to support Android KitKat (4.4).
 It was first seen on the Galaxy S5, Galaxy K Zoom and the Galaxy Note Pro 12.2.
 It later appeared on the Galaxy Alpha.

 The home screen and settings menu were made more user-friendly with larger icons and less clutter.
-Also, icons in the context menus were removed for minimalism, and any disabled options, where previously they would have been visible but unusable (grayed out), now do not show up at all.
+Also, icons in the context menus were removed for minimalism, and any disabled options, where previously they would have been visible but unusable (Graphical widget), now do not show up at all.

 The one-handed operation mode available on the Galaxy S5 allows setting shortcuts for apps and contacts.
 A floating menu with user-specified app shortcuts has also been added.

 The new colour palette utilizes oceanic colours (e.g. #006578, #00151C, #004754, #009ba1, #005060, #0034da and #001d27) to reference the Galaxy S5's water resistance.